hlashbrooke/TTRPG-Roll-Tables-Starter-Edition/readme.txt

 * Display individual tables, or groups of tables, or a combination using a shortcode
 * Set table items to include any text you like

-**With the full version, [available here](https://hlashbrooke.itch.io/ttrpg-roll-tables-wordpress-plugin), you get the following additional features:**
+**With the Complete Edition, [available here](https://hlashbrooke.itch.io/ttrpg-roll-tables-wordpress-plugin), you get the following additional features:**
 * Set a table item to pull a random result from a different table (that's what the 'Treasure' table in the Kiwi Acres example above does)
 * Have a table item run mathematical operations akin to something like "d20 x 10 gold coins", so you can roll for random amounts of currency
 * Import an existing list of table items into a roll table (you have that d100 table you want to include?
 Now you can import it!)